Monday, January 9, 2023

 800 PBT POSTS!

 I’m celebrating my feat of writing 800 PBT posts by taking a little time off from PBT and discerning its direction.
-I've earned it since there are 900 or so picture books here connected to scriptures.
+I've earned it since there are about 900 picture books here that are connected to scriptures.

 I’d love to hear from you and how you use PBT!
 Got any wishes or preferences?
 Tell me in a comment or email.

-If you’re desperate for a book that you might read for Epiphany, simply go to the search box in the upper right corner here.
+If you’re wanting a book to read for Epiphany, simply go to the search box in the upper right corner here.
 Type “Epiphany” (without the quotation marks) and you’ll access 7 posts that mention the word epiphany.
 If you’re a Barbara Brown Taylor fan, hopefully you know her beautiful book!
 You’ll find it in the middle of one of those posts.

-If you’re desperate for any quick book that might easily engage an audience, then I suggest you access 2 of the best PBT series by typing in the key words below: (Remember, if on a phone, you have to get on the web version to see the search box.)
+For any quick book that might easily engage an audience, I suggest you access 2 of the best PBT series by typing in the key words in red below: (Remember, if on a phone, you have to get on the web version to see the search box.)

 Btw, the PBT feature book in the previous post is an example of both a God Book and a Grab & Go.